 E-Bulletin 1: To Prescribe or Not: Differentiating the Need for Antimicrobials in RTIs

 Credit Expiration Date: September 9, 2010

 This E-Bulletin is part of the RTI Resistance On the Frontline of Care: PCPs Fight Back!
 Initiative.

-to antimicrobial resistance and therapy (On-demand webinar available at Vemco MedEd website/CME Portal)
+resistance and therapy in outpatient setting.
+(On-demand webinar available at Vemco MedEd website/CME Portal)

-rates of antimicrobial resistance in the community, particularly by Streptococcus pneumoniae.
-Part
+increasing rates of antimicrobial resistance in the community, particularly by

-to first differentiate viral and bacterial infections followed by the judicious and appropriate use
+differentiate viral and bacterial infections followed by the judicious and appropriate

 The appropriate management of RTIs in the primary care setting can be challenging given the